Venture Capital Loans

 Generally, we don’t provide funding for startup businesses where there are no sales.
 The exceptions may be where someone has extensive experience, and is then going to start their own company in their field.
 We might consider funding if the story is compelling.

 In our definition, Venture Capital funding can be either equity, which means that the investor owns stock in the company; debt, which means that the funder provides money with an interest return; or some combination of both.
 Our funding is Mezzanine debt, which means that our return is a fixed interest rate plus a formula where we can obtain a bit more interest if the business is doing well.
+TABASFUNDING in general, does not ask for equity, warrants, or any form of ownership in your business.

 Advantages and Disadvantages of Acquiring a Venture Capital Investor